21 11 / 2011

 I have to admit I’m not volunteering to begin the Great LaTeX Rewrite; I don’t think I am the hero to lead the LaTeX faithful into the tablet era, but I hope that someone reading this is.
 I love LaTeX, and I love my iPad, but for now I can only love one at a time.

-- leeowrd reblogged this from vallettaventures
+- leeowrd reblogged this from vallettaventures and added:

 - sch1114 reblogged this from vallettaventures